 When you have an experienced attorney working for you, you ensure that your best interests are their biggest concern.
 They don’t make money from the transaction of your sale; they are simply there to guide you through the process and make sure you are making the decision that is best for you and your company.

 Do You Need a Real Estate Attorney?
-Call McIntyre Law Firm Today!
+Call McIntyre & Bermudez, PLLC Today!

 It takes a lot more than document preparation to complete a Florida commercial real estate transaction.
 There are a huge number of challenges that both buyers and sellers alike often face.
 At McIntyre & Bermudez, PLLC, we have successfully represented clients in a variety of real estate projects, ranging in size, complexity, and usage.

 If you’re seeking to purchase or sell commercial property in Florida, speak with our skilled Fort Myers real estate lawyers to ensure that your rights remain protected and that you’re well-informed before making such a big decision.
 Call our office at 239.935.8426 or fill out our online intake form to book a consultation.